pingcap/docs/develop/dev-guide-index-best-practice.md

 ---
-title: Best practices for indexing
+title: Best Practices for Indexing
 summary: Introducing best practices for indexing in TiDB.
 ---

 <!-- markdownlint-disable MD029 -->

-# Best practices for indexing
+# Best Practices for Indexing

-This document introduces some best practices for creating and using index in TiDB.
+This document introduces some best practices for creating and using indexes in TiDB.

 ## Before you begin